-- "Distant site" means a site at which a healthcare provider is located while providing healthcare services by means of telemedicine. - "Healthcare provider" means a physician, licensed physician assistant, licensed advanced practice registered nurse or person licensed, registered, certified, or otherwise authorized to practice by the behavioral sciences regulatory board.
+- "Distant site" means a site at which a healthcare provider is located while providing healthcare services by means of telemedicine. - "Healthcare provider" means an individual appropriately licensed, registered, certified, or otherwise authorized to provide a specifically designated telemedicine service. - "Originating site" means a site at which a patient is located at the time healthcare services are provided by means of telemedicine.